NYHER 1115 Waiver Support

 1115 Waiver Fast Healthcare Interoperability Resources (FHIR) Implementation Guide

-1115 Waiver FHIR Implementation Guide View Here
+1115 SHIN-NY FHIR Implementation Guide View Implementation Guide

 NYeC has developed a FHIR IG to support the exchange of health related-social needs data for the purposes of the New York Health Equity Reform 1115 Waiver Amendment.
 Throughout 2024, the team has collaborated with the Gravity Project® and Civitas Networks for Health to adopt Gravity Project standards and apply best practices to SHIN-NY 1115 testing.
 The implementation of this testing has helped to shape the examples, Resource Types, reference data and background all found within this IG.
 The goal of this guide is to ensure consistent, high-quality data is exchanged from organizations supporting the waiver to QEs and ultimately through the SHIN-NY Data Lake to Medicaid.